Stock Car Racing (magazine): History

 Davis and Reynolds began publishing the magazine in Alexandria, Virginia, and they eventually implored Dick Williford to come and help to keep the magazine in publication.
 Jim Davis, while covering drag racing with SuperStock, had become acquainted with Williford from seeing him at various drag racing events over the years.
 Williford was employed as a PR rep for Chrysler and had turned to drag racing (along with Richard Petty) when Chrysler pulled out of NASCAR in 1965.

 Williford, who had first suggested that David create a stock car publication, was vital in getting the early issues of Stock Car Racing to press.
 He did much of the writing and legwork necessary to publish the magazine.
 "There is no way the magazine would have gotten off the ground without him," Jim Davis recalled.
 "He [Williford] set up all the contacts with the stringers we used at all the major NASCAR superspeedways.
 Monk and I didn't know any of those people and knew almost nothing about NASCAR racing."

-Three years later, in 1969, Jim Davis sold his interest in both magazines, Stock Car Racing and Super Sport, to John Reynolds.
+Three years later, in 1969, Jim Davis sold his interest in both magazines, Stock Car Racing and Super Stock, to John Reynolds.
 Davis then started an advertising agency there in Alexandria, VA.
-By 1995, Davis had moved to Westchester, California, and co-founded Professional Products, working as the chief operating officer.
+After five years in the agency business, Davis moved to California and served as president of B&M Racing & Performance for 18 years.
+Then two years as president of Russell Performance Products By 1995, Davis, living in Westchester, California, co-founded Professional Products, working as the chief operating officer.

-In January 2012 Davis retired from Professional Products but retained an ownership position in the company.
+In January 2012, Davis retired from Professional Products but retained an ownership position in the company.
 He launched an internet business called Performance Injection selling a line of performance auto parts.
+Davis still works as a consultant to Professional Products and now resides in Melbourne, Florida.

 John Reynolds eventually sold both magazines to Lopez Publications.
-Since then, several other companies have owned Stock Car Racing, including Primedia.
+Since then, several other companies have owned Stock Car Racing, including Primedia (now Rent Group).